 One of the causes of inaccurate or stale product data is latency, which is the time between updates on your website and updates to the product data you submit.
 We’ve factored in this latency period to automatic item updates.

 The image below shows how latency may impact how we update your items automatically, using price information and a .txt data feed for this example.
 The yellow bar represents a latency period before a feed upload.
-Let’s say you have an item that is displaying to the user at $3.
+Let’s say you have an item that is being displayed to the user at $3.
 We then detect a price mismatch within a latency period (time C).
 A user will now see a price of $4 even after a feed upload has provided a price of $5 because the detection of the mismatch happened within the latency period of this feed upload.
 The next feed upload (time D) will then change the price to $6 because the detection of the mismatch didn't occur within the latency period of this feed upload.